dib-lab/khmer-recipes/006-streaming-sequence-trimming/index.rst

 more information.

-Note: at the moment, the khmer script ``trim-low-abund.py`` is in the khmer repository under branch @@@.
+Note: at the moment, the khmer script ``trim-low-abund.py`` is in the khmer repository under branch ``update/streaming``.
 Once we've merged it into the master branch and cut a release, we'll remove this note and simply specify the khmer release required.

+.. @@branch fix

 .. shell start